Jim Hiller: Playing career

 During his rookie season, he was traded to the Detroit Red Wings and completed his rookie season in 1992–93 with 20 points in 61 games split between the two teams.
-The next season, in 1993–94, Hiller became a New York Ranger, but played only two games with the NHL club, spending his tenure with the organization in the minor leagues with Binghamton Rangers of the AHL and Atlanta Knights of the IHL.
+The next season, in 1993–94, Hiller joined the New York Rangers, but played only two games in the NHL, spending his tenure with the organization in the minor leagues with Binghamton Rangers of the American Hockey League (AHL) and Atlanta Knights of the International Hockey League (IHL).

-After one season with the Canadian National Team, Hiller went overseas to play in the Deutsche Eishockey Liga with the Starbulls Rosenheim in 1996–97.
+After one season with the Canadian national team, Hiller went overseas to play in the Deutsche Eishockey Liga with the Starbulls Rosenheim in 1996–97.
 He finished second in league scoring in his third and final campaign with the club in 1998–99 with 67 points in 52 games, two points behind Martin Jiranek of the Nürnberg Ice Tigers.
-In 1999–00, Hiller began a two-season stint with the Berlin Capitals, after which he spent one final season with HC Milano of the Italian Serie A before retiring.
+In 1999–2000, Hiller began a two-season stint with the Berlin Capitals, after which he spent one final season with HC Milano of the Italian Serie A before retiring.

 Coaching career

+Minor leagues

 After retiring in 2002 from his playing career, Hiller immediately began his coaching career as an assistant coach with the Tri-City Americans of the WHL for two seasons.
-In 2005–06, he was named head coach of the Alberni Valley Bulldogs of the British Columbia Hockey League (BCHL), where he posted a winning record of 43-12-2.
+In 2004–05, he was named head coach of the Alberni Valley Bulldogs of the British Columbia Hockey League (BCHL), where he coached two seasons and posted records of 32–20–6–2 and 43–12–3–2 respectively.
 The next season, he was selected to coach the expansion Chilliwack Bruins back in the WHL.
 He coached the franchise to playoff berths in their first two seasons, but after missing the post-season in his third year with the club, he was fired.

 Later in the 2009 off-season, he was named head coach of the Tri-City Americans.
-In 2010 the Americans reached the WHL Championship Series but lost to the Calgary Hitmen.
+In 2010 the Americans reached the WHL championship series but lost to the Calgary Hitmen.
 Hiller received WHL and CHL coach of the year honors for the 2011–12 season.

-On July 30, 2014, it was announced Hiller was hired as an assistant coach for the Detroit Red Wings.
-Part of his duties are to oversee the Red Wings' power play, which ranked 17th in the league the season before his hire.